 I followed up that post with another, in which I explained the context of the short story, and why I chose to post it on my blog—because I planned on reporting the rape to UNC now, in 2014, many, many years later:

 I was raped in Chapel Hill, just off campus, by a student of UNC-Chapel Hill.
 And UNC-Chapel Hill at that time was doing a terrible job dealing with rape in its community, and continued to do so until March of 2013, when it was slapped with a gigantic federal investigation.

 I’m curious to know, though: What will happen when I try to report?
 How will it go?
 Has a professor ever reported to campus sexual assault services before?

 This might be hilarious and awful at the same time.

 So then I thought, why not pitch this story rather than writing it for my blog?
 So I did.
 I pitched it to my favorite kicks-ass-and-lets-you-use-swears-woman-centered-magazine The Toast, and the editor told me to run with it.

-Let’s say “running with it” equaled getting my ass kicked, but I finally went through the reporting process and wrote the piece.
+Let’s say “running with it” equaled getting my ass kicked, but I finally went through the rape reporting process and wrote the essay.
 I actually scheduled a date on my planner called “Reporting Day.”
 Reporting Day was a terrible day.

 I was a wreck for about a week after.
 I was jumpy and had jitters, so I just kept telling everyone that I’d had too much coffee, which is an easy lie, since I regularly have too much coffee.
 I drink too much coffee on such a regular basis that my regular coffee shop has standing orders to only pour me half-caf.